roemeren/tableau-workbook-extractor/README.md

 In short:

 1. Install [Graphviz](https://graphviz.org/download/) and make sure that it is added to the Path environment variable
-2. Download the latest Windows executable in the [releases](https://git.bdbelux.be/remerencia/tableau-workbook-extractor/-/releases)
+2. Create the Windows executable (see section below: "How to create the Windows Executable and release")
 3. Run the tool (exe file) and browse to the Tableau workbook (twb/twbx) to be analyzed.
 Tableau doesn't need to be installed to run the tool.
 After the tool has finished check the output files (Excel + PNG + SVG) created in a newly created folder `<workbook name> Files` inside the workbook's folder

 In case the different `.exe` are blocked by the system it can be bypassed by checking the Unblocked property in the executable's file properties.